acumjw/aculab-webrtc/README.md

     };
     call = acc.callClient("other_client_id", token, options);
 ```
+ In order to deal with the fact that react-native-webrtc implemented muted video by stopping the stream instead of sending a stream of 0's in order to shut off camera light when on mute.
+See https://github.com/react-native-webrtc/react-native-webrtc/issues/643 Work around is to have callbacks for local video mute/unmute to place a picture in the local view of the call window.
+Also remote video mute which detects when nothing is on the rtp line (not receivng RTP because of above.
+There are 2 callbacks for the remote side to do something when it detects the other side has muted.
+Set these callbacks to create teh expected behavior in user space.

+'''
+        aculab_cloud_call.onLocalVideoMuteCB
+        aculab_cloud_call.onLocalVideoUnMuteCB
+        aculab_cloud_call.onRemoteVideoMuteCB
+        aculab_cloud_call.onRemoteVideoUnMuteCB
+'''

 For incoming calls from WebRTC Client instances, you can determine the caller's media settings for the call from the object passed to the onIncoming callback.
 For a call with video in both directions, the offeringVideo and canReceiveVideo properties of that object will be true.
 To answer the call with video, you need to pass a suitably configured AculabCloudCallOptions object to AculabCloudIncomingCall.answer().
 For example:
 ```